altexdim/sourcemod-plugin-gungame/README.txt

       If implement this, it should be disable money removement and it is needed to remove buyzones instead.
     + Save levels on disconnect and restore on reconnect like in esgg5.
+      Will be using tries for static cashe.
+Keys are steam_ids and values are levels integers.
     * Bug report:
         I dont think that de Handicap works as it should :/ On my server i set it to "1" that means it should give the AVG level, but.